Technology built with an eye to evolution, not obsolescence

 Open source, managed for business

-Superdesk is developed with commercial media partners and independent contributors as an open-source project.
-There is no licence fee.
-There is no vendor tie-in.
+Superdesk is developed with commercial media partners and independent contributors as an open-source newsroom CMS.
+There is no licence fee nor a vendor tie-in.
 You are not bound to any software development house.

 The business benefits of open-source software - such as zero licensing costs, transparency, flexibility, speed of innovation - are easily understood, especially when compared with proprietary code, which is stumped on those counts.